-While in law school, Mr. Matini served as Editor-in-Chief of his law review, was a member of the Tax Moot Court team, and worked on behalf of indigent clients as part of his school’s Supreme Court Clinic.
+While in law school, Imad served as Editor-in-Chief of his law review, was a member of the Tax Moot Court team, and worked on behalf of indigent clients as part of his school’s U.S. Supreme Court Clinic.

 FCC Law Blog Posts

 - "Fifth Circuit Pauses Injunction Restricting Communications Between the Government and Social Media Companies Over Content Removal," July 31, 2023

 - "D.C.
 Circuit Allows FCC To Open 6 GHz Band For Unlicensed Use," January 20, 2022

 - "D.C.
 Circuit Hears Challenge To Federal Communications Commission’s 2018 Restoring Internet Freedom Order," February 4, 2019